- This event has passed.

 - eat tasty local dishes and street food (goulash, paprikash stew, stuffed cababge, roasted goose, sausages, cevap, burger, lángos, oven-baked flat bread and kürtöskalács/Sekler cake) and

-You can watch a real smith during work in his open workshop (it was well-liked feature of the Christmas fair too).
+You can watch a real smith during work in his open workshop (it was a well-liked feature of the Christmas fair too).

 You can view other crafts in action during the “Open Workshop/Nyitott Műhely” events on weekends between 12.00 – 18.00.

-Each week new interactive programs based on folk traditions allow visitors to get an insight into forgotten crafts:
+Interactive programs based on folk traditions allow visitors to get an insight into forgotten crafts:

 - felt making